 How did you self-publish When He Leaves You and You’ll Come Back to Yourself?

-I did some Googling and found that a ton of reputable poets first published their debut collections with Amazon’s Createspace (I was skeptical of self-publishing before this, because I thought that it would somehow make my work less legitimate).
+I did some Googling and found that a ton of reputable poets first published their debut collections with Amazon’s Createspace (now Kindle Direct Publishing).
 I did some research (there are a ton of resources on forums and just through Google) and realized it was actually way easier than I thought to self-publish.
 So I started piecing my poems together from Instagram, grouping them by themes that made sense, and then ordering them in an overall narrative that felt right for a book.
-I used Adobe InDesign to format my interior files and worked with a designer to do the bone leaf illustration and put my cover together.
+I used Adobe InDesign to format my interior files and worked with a designer for the covers.
 After finally clicking submit, my book had fully populated within a few hours!

 How do you take photos for your Instagram?

-Right now, they’re all taken with my iPhone 6S (haha yes, I know I have an old phone, thank you very much).
+Right now, they’re all taken with my iPhone XR.
 I have a vintage Underwood typewriter (purchased from Toronto Typewriters) that I use to type out the typewritten poems on normal printer paper.
-I take a photo of the poem with a ring on it (always try to do it during daylight), edit the photo with VSCO (big fan of grain and the HB1 filter), add a dust filter with AfterLight, and then brighten and make it cooler with Instagram editing.
+I take a photo of the poem with a ring on it (always try to do it during daylight), edit the photo with VSCO, add a dust filter with AfterLight, and then brighten and make it cooler with Instagram editing.
 Similar thing for photos of poems in my book, but I usually skip AfterLight.